Greyhound racing: Uruguay

+Greyhound racing was prohibited nationwide by executive decree in 2018, with the Presidency stating the activity involved animal cruelty and illegal gambling.
+Decreto N° 431/018 bans the holding of dog races of any breed throughout the national territory, with enforcement measures linked to existing animal welfare legislation.

 Retirement

-Generally, a greyhound's career will end between the ages of four and six – after the dog can no longer race, or possibly when it is no longer competitive.
-The best dogs are kept for breeding and there are industry-associated adoption groups and rescue groups that work to obtain retired racing greyhounds and place them as pets.
-In the United Kingdom, the Greyhound Board of Great Britain (GBGB) has introduced measures to locate where racing greyhounds reside after they have retired from racing and as from 2017 records have been available to the public.
+A greyhound's racing career typically ends between the ages of four and six when the dog can no longer race or is not competitive.
+Selected stud dogs and brood bitches may be retained for breeding, while others are rehomed through industry-associated and independent adoption organisations.

-Several organizations, such as British Greyhounds Retired Database, Greyhound Rescue West of England, Birmingham Greyhound Protection, GAGAH, Adopt-a-Greyhound and Greyhound Pets of America, and the Greyhound Trust try to ensure that as many of the dogs as possible are adopted.
-Some of these groups also advocate better treatment of the dogs while at the track and/or the end of racing for profit.
-In recent years the racing industry has made significant progress in establishing programs for the adoption of retired racers.
-In addition to actively cooperating with private adoption groups throughout the country, many race tracks have established their own adoption programs at various tracks.
+In the United Kingdom, the GBGB has introduced measures to record the post-racing location of greyhounds, with records publicly available since 2017.

+Approaches to the retirement and rehoming of racing greyhounds vary by jurisdiction.
+In the United Kingdom, the GBGB introduced the Greyhound Retirement Scheme in 2020, requiring licensed racing greyhounds to be registered with an approved Greyhound Retirement Scheme (GRS) homing centre after racing.
+In the United States, where commercial greyhound racing has largely ceased, adoption organisations report high rehoming rates for retired racing greyhounds.

 Medical care

 The medical care of a racing greyhound is primarily the responsibility of the trainer while in training.
 All tracks in the United Kingdom have to have a veterinary surgeon and veterinary room facilities on site during racing.
-The greyhounds require microchipping, annual vaccinations against distemper, infectious canine hepatitis, parvovirus, leptospirosis, and a vaccination to minimize outbreaks of diseases such as kennel cough.
+The greyhounds require microchipping, annual vaccinations against distemper, infectious canine hepatitis, parvovirus, leptospirosis, and a vaccination to minimise outbreaks of diseases such as kennel cough.
 All greyhounds in the UK must pass a pre-race veterinary inspection before being allowed to take part in that race.

 The racing industry (in several countries) actively works to prevent the spread of doping cases.
 Attempts are being made to recover urine samples from all greyhounds in a race, not just the winners.
 Greyhounds from which samples cannot be obtained for a certain number of consecutive races are subject to being ruled off the track in some countries.
-Violators are subject to criminal penalties and loss of their racing licenses by state gaming commissions and a permanent ban from the National Greyhound Association.
+Violators are subject to criminal penalties and loss of their racing licenses by state gaming commissions and a permanent ban from the NGA.
 The trainer of the greyhound is at all times the "absolute insurer" of the condition of the animal.
 The trainer is responsible for any positive test regardless of how the banned substance has entered the greyhound's system.

 A series of research papers have indicated that the greyhound racing industry played an important role in the rise of drug-resistant hookworms.
 Greyhound farms tended to treat greyhounds with dewormers even when the dogs did not have an active infection, thus enabling worms, which are constantly exposed to drugs, to develop immunity against the drugs among the surviving worms.
 The rise of drug-resistant hookworms poses a threat to pets and humans more generally.